r3c/cottle/docs/page/04-configuration.rst

         // TODO: render document
     }

-Options can be set by assigning a value to optional fields of structure ``Cottle.DocumentConfiguration``, as described below.
+Options can be set by assigning a value to optional fields of structure :type:`DocumentConfiguration`, as described below.
 Any undefined field will keep its default value.